 Best Rangefinders Under $150 – Hunting and Golf

-We at Hunting Manual tested over 30 rangefinders from different brands in this price range and listed only 8 of the best rangefinders under $150.
-Our test was based on parameters including magnification power, reflective and non-reflective ranges, low light visibility, and most importantly, if it’s water-resistant and fog proof.
+We at Hunting Manual tested over 30 rangefinders from different brands in this price range and listed only 8 which are best rangefinders under $150.
+Our tests were based on various parameters including magnification power, reflective and non reflective ranges, low light visibility, and most importantly, if it’s water resistant and fog proof.